hruzeda/hruzeda.github.io/script.md

 # Who Am I:

-I'm 32 now, single parent, living in the countryside of the state of São Paulo.
-I started working with HTML and CSS back in 2010 and worked with lots of languages and frameworks since then.
+I started working with simple website layouts in HTML and CSS back in 2010 and have worked with lots of languages and frameworks since then.

 In the last five years I've been working outsourced for an audio conferencing company as an extension of their development team.
 We work with Java EE apps, keeping them up to date with new features and standards and replacing legacy apps.